 Artist Deirdre Dunne has been selected via a public vote to be this year’s A Better Place artist at University Hospital Waterford (UHW).
-Deirdre will present a solo exhibition at UHW this summer, with the aim of making the hospital a better place for all.
+Deirdre’s solo exhibition at UHW opens on 28 June 2019 and continues until September, with the aim of making the hospital a better place for all.
 The A Better Place exhibition is an annual exhibition, open to all artists, and managed by Waterford Healing Arts Trust (WHAT).

 Now in its fourth year, A Better Place has been a consistently popular exhibition among staff, patients and visitors to UHW.
 Recognising that art can soften the clinical environment of the hospital and help to alleviate stress and worry, WHAT began the A Better Place exhibition strand in 2016 to offer an opportunity to any artist to submit a sample of their work for consideration.
 Previous winners include artists Sinead Hehir (2018), Barry Edwards (2017) and Gemma Hodge (2016).
 This year, submissions were received from 49 artists and were voted on by the staff, patients and visitors to UHW earlier this year, with Deirdre Dunne receiving the highest number of votes.